scaffold-eth/se-2-challenges/README.md

 <details markdown='1'><summary>🦉 Guided Explanation</summary>

 For the math portions of this challenge, you can black-box the math.
-However it's still important to understand what the math looks like, but maybe less so how it works or why it works, in other words don't get too caught up in the mathematical details! 😅 Look at articles and videos in this challenge or on your own to find out more if you're curious though! 🤓
+However, it's still important to understand what the math looks like, but maybe less so how it works or why it works, in other words don't get too caught up in the mathematical details! 😅 Look at articles and videos in this challenge or on your own to find out more if you're curious though! 🤓

 1. We are multiplying `xInput` by 997 to "simulate" a multiplication by 0.997 since we can't use decimals in solidity.
 We'll divide by 1000 later to get the fee back to normal.
-2. Next we'll make our `numerator` by multiplying `xInputWithFee` by `yReserves`.
+2. Next, we'll make our `numerator` by multiplying `xInputWithFee` by `yReserves`.
 3. Then our `denominator` will be `xReserves` multiplied by 1000 (to account for the 997 in the numerator) plus `xInputWithFee`.
-4. Last we will return the `numerator` / `denominator` which is our `yOutput`, or the amount of swapped currency.
-But wait can we have decimals in Solidity?
+4. Last, we will return the `numerator` / `denominator` which is our `yOutput`, or the amount of swapped currency.
+But wait, can we have decimals in Solidity?
 No, so the output will be rounded up or down to the nearest whole number.

 <details markdown='1'><summary>👩🏽‍🏫 Solution Code</summary>